Character page for Knives Out.

-- She disdains Ransom for being a "trust fund prick" even though she's been just as spoiled as he has, and is completely reliant on Harlan's money.
+- She disdains Ransom for being a "trust fund prick" even though she's been just as spoiled as he has, and is just as completely reliant on Harlan's money as he is.

 - Meg uses the "we're his family" justification for why the Thrombeys deserve Harlan's inheritance over Marta.
 However, it's shown before this that Meg makes every effort to avoid interacting with her family even when they're together and didn't care about her grandfather enough to even stay at his birthday party long enough for the cake to be served.

 - Interclass Friendship: She's friends with Marta, her grandfather's working-class nurse.
 Which doesn't stop her from betraying her confidence to the rest of the family.

 - I Need a Freaking Drink: Variant when she says that she needs to raid Fran's weed stash to better cope with the absurd events of late.